jasminehong2392/hongljasmine-recipes/README.md

 We looked at the distribution of number of steps('n_steps') and the distribution of number of ingredients('n_ingredients')

-The distributionn has a bell shaped curved and is skewed right  with the max count of n_ingredients being 8.
+This is a distribution of the number of steps in recipes.The distributionn has a bell shaped curved and is skewed right  with the max count of n_steps being 7.
 This means that most recipes have
-8 ingredients .
+7 steps .

 <br>

+<iframe
+  src="assets/un1_analysis.html"
+  width="600"
+  height="400"
+  frameborder="0"
+></iframe>

+This is a count of n_ingredients
 <iframe
   src="assets/un2_analysis.html"
   width="600"